Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

 I’m a member of the Church of Jesus Christ of Latter-Day Saints.
 In 2019 the church instigated a new program called “Come Follow Me” that said a bulk of spiritual and religious learning should be done in the home and supported by Sunday-attended church, not the other way around.
 I was really on board with the idea and really felt it was true; I’m responsible for teaching my boys about Jesus Christ as their mother, not some random Sunday school or seminary teacher.

-And so I added this section: “Come Follow Jesus Christ.”
 Note that the church program itself is actually called “Come Follow Me” based on Christ’s regular invitations to do just that throughout the New Testament, but as my young boys aren’t biblical scholars, I didn’t want to confuse them into thinking they were following me Mom, but that we’re actually learning about and following Jesus Christ.
-That’s why I renamed it.
+That’s why I renamed it to “Come Follow Jesus Christ.”

 This year we are studying the Book of Mormon and I just so happen to have a collection of pictures based on the Book of Mormon stories.
 So every week I pick the appropriate picture to go with that week’s story and post it here.
 Then every day I tell my boys that story, sometimes gradually adding more throughout the week if the story is particularly long.